-Dealing with people in the US comes with complaints and all kinds of legal BS that none of these types of sites are willing to deal with.
+Dealing with people in the US comes with complaints and all kinds of legal BS that none of these sites are willing to deal with.

-What’s even crazier is the fact that they accept people from a lot of countries where fraud is high and that aren’t normally allowed.
+What’s even crazier is the fact that they accept people from a lot of countries where fraud is high and that aren’t usually allowed.

 Being that Crowd1 is based in Spain, the currency of choice is going to be EURO.